-We are indebted to Kathy Carter, director of the Fayette Heritage Archives and Museum, for the following cemetery information.
+We are indebted to Kathy Carter, former director of the Fayette Heritage Archives and Museum, for the following cemetery information.
 Most of these cemeteries were visited by Kathy Carter, Helen Muras and Annette Ruckert in the early 1990s.
-Kathy and her staff will check their extensive cemetery database for you by e-mail.
+The Archives staff will check their extensive cemetery database for you by e-mail.
 All you need is a surname.
 You do not need to know the name of the cemetery.

 All cemetery photos by Rox Ann Johnson unless otherwise noted.
 If you have a photograph or information about a cemetery you'd like to contribute to this site, please contact Rox Ann.

 Kenner Family CemeteryColony